snakemake/snakemake-storage-plugin-azure/README.md

 Azure Blob Storage plugin for snakemake.

-This plugin is in draft form !
-This is scaffolded from snakemake/poetry-snakemake-plugin.

 # Testing

 Testing this plugin locally require the azurite storage emulator to be running locally.